yuzu2yan/ros2_lidar_benchmark/README.md

 # ROS 2 LiDAR Benchmark Package

-A comprehensive performance benchmarking tool for LiDAR data processing in ROS 2, designed for NVIDIA Jetson and other platforms.
+A comprehensive performance benchmarking tool for LiDAR data processing in ROS 2, designed for NVIDIA Jetson Orin Nano Super and other platforms.
+This package provides automated performance analysis with real-time visualization and detailed Excel reporting.

 ## Features